-When students who have been absent return to school, they must present a satisfactory explanation verifying the reason for the absence to the school office.
+When students who have been absent return to school, they must present a satisfactory explanation verifying the reason for the absence to the school office within 2 weeks of the absence or the absence will be labeled as 'unverified'.
 The following methods may be used to verify student absences:

 - 1. Signed, written note from parent/guardian, parent representative; - 2.
 Conversation, in person or by telephone, between the verifying employee and the student's parent/guardian or parent representative.
-The employee shall subsequently record the following: a.Name of student; - b.
-Name of parent/guardian or parent representative; - c.Name of verifying employee; - d.
-Date or dates of absence; and - e.Reason for absence. - 3.
+The employee shall subsequently record the following: - a.
+Name of student; - b.
+Name of parent/guardian or parent representative; - c.
+Name of verifying employee; - d.
+Date or dates of absence; and - e.
+Reason for absence. - 3.
 Visit to the student's home by the verifying employee, or any other reasonable method, which establishes the fact that the student was absent for the reasons stated.
 A written recording shall be made, including information outlined above. - 4.
 Healthcare provider verification - a.
 When excusing students for confidential medical services or verifying such appointments, LFCS staff shall not ask the purpose of such appointments but may contact a medical office to confirm the time of the appointment. - b.
 A healthcare provider's note of illness will be accepted for any reported absence.
-When a student has had 14 absences in the school year for illnesses verified by methods listed in #1-#3 above without a healthcare provider's note, any further absences for illness must be verified by a healthcare provider.
-If a medical note is not provided after 14 days, then the student will be referred to SART.
+When a student has had 14 absences in the school year for illnesses verified by methods listed in #1 #3 above without a healthcare provider's note, any further absences for illnesses must be verified by a healthcare provider.
+If a medical note is not provided after having 14 absences, then the absences will be an unverified absences and subject to SART protocols.